lewg/pingdom-to-graphite/README.md

     pingdom-to-graphite init_checks

-This will pre-fill the pingdom->checks setting in your config file with a list of all your available checks.
+This will pre-fill the pingdom->checks setting in your config file with a list of all your available check ids.
 Since you're curious:

-    pingdom-to-graphite checks
+    pingdom-to-graphite list

 Will list them all, as well as their current status.
 Ok, back to business: